Roller Skating Rinks for Kids in NYC and the 'Burbs

 E.J.
 Murray Memorial Skating Center – Yonkers, Westchester County

 Though this skating center is covered in ice for most of the year, it does offer a limited roller skating season during summer.
-Public skating session times will be announced closer to the season opening date.
+Public skating session times will be announced closer to the season-opening date.

 United Skates of America – Seaford, Nassau County

 United Skates is the perfect answer to your desire for throwback fun.
 You'll be welcomed by the carpeted countertops and mini-lockers of your youth.
 In addition to a roller rink large enough for 500 skaters, there is an on-site snack bar and arcade.
-Open-skate times are held for youths, teens, and adults.
+Open-skate times are held for youth, teens, and adults.